alfonso-torres/eng84_git_github_setup/README.md

 ```
 git push -u origin main
 ```
 4. Finally, go to your account of Git-Hub.
-Locate on the repository and you should all the changes that have done right now.
+Locate on the repository and you should see all the changes that have been done right now.
 You will be able to read your file README.md
 5. YOU ARE DONE!